 Eve's dramatics, and Mr. Cantabella's hospital chapter in the third special episode.

 When Lettie Mailer introduces herself as a courier, Phoenix Wright said, in his mind "A courier?"
 Espella then explained to him what a courier is before he told her he already knew that.
 After that, he said, in his own mind, "Stop misreading my mind."

 A meta funny, but the professor's official height on the wiki is listed as 5'9", which is impossible because his shoulder is several inches lower than Phoenix's, meaning he should probably be closer to the heights of Apollo and Franziska (who are only a few centimetres apart in height, so the prof should be probably more like 5'4").
 How is the professor 5'9"?
 They included his hat.

-The entire scene where Layton, bless his heart, is trying to explain puzzles to Maya and Phoenix, who are completely bemused by the concept most likely because they're still hypnotised at that point.
+The entire scene where Layton is trying to explain puzzles to Maya and Phoenix, who are completely bemused by the concept most likely because they're still hypnotised at that point.
 As one youtuber puts it: "Phoenix can turn a case upside-down, Maya can use Spirit Channeling, and neither can solve a puzzle".
 Worth noting that neither of them have really even heard of what a puzzle even is up until now.
 Layton's obviously eager to introduce his new friends to the concept of puzzles, it's one of the rare times where his tone clearly changes from placid and calm to outright excitement, even if it's just text and beep-de-beeps.
 It's really cute.

 Maya and Luke interacting like brother and sister as they do is both adorable as hell and funny; at one point, they come across glowing moss.
 Maya, predictably, pokes it and discovers it makes her finger glow.
 The next logical step for her is, obviously, cover Luke in moss for the sake of a Visual Pun, so he can be as "bright" as the professor.
 Luke reacts as you'd expect, and the amused Layton and Wright just leave them to their own devices.
 No points for guessing what happened in the end.